harshavishal/Azure-Data-Engineering-Project/README.md

 # Azure-Data-Engineering-Project | Tokyo Olympics Data Analytics

-This project provides a data engineering and analytical journey on the Tokyo Olympic dataset.
-It showcases how to ingest, transform, analyze, and visualize data using various Azure services.
-Starting with a CSV on GitHub, the data is ingested into the Azure ecosystem via Azure Data Factory, initially stored in Azure Data Lake Storage Gen2, then transformed in Azure Databricks.
-The enriched data, once again housed in ADLS Gen2, undergoes advanced analytics in Azure Synapse, and the insights are finally visualized in Azure Synapse or Power BI.
+This project demonstrates a comprehensive data engineering and analytics workflow using the Tokyo Olympic dataset.
+The process begins with ingesting a CSV file from GitHub into the Azure ecosystem via Azure Data Factory.
+The data is initially stored in Azure Data Lake Storage Gen2 and then transformed using Azure Databricks.
+The enriched data is subsequently stored back in ADLS Gen2.
+Advanced analytics are conducted in Azure Synapse, with final insights visualized in Azure Synapse or Power BI.

 ## Architecture